26 November 2023

 If Dyer could have been the geezer De Niro, then Tamer Hassan was his Joe Pesci – with, of course, Nick Love as their Scorsese.

-After the abovementioned Love pair of FACTORY and BUSINESS, they also cameoed together in spoof THE HOOLIGAN FACTORY, as well as both essaying DEAD MAN RUNNING, FREERUNNER and CITY RATS.
+After the abovementioned Love pair of FACTORY and BUSINESS, Danny and Tamer also cameoed together in spoof THE HOOLIGAN FACTORY, as well as both essaying DEAD MAN RUNNING, FREERUNNER and CITY RATS.

 That means THE LAST SEVEN ties them with the number of projects Bob D and Joe P did together on (funnily enough) seven.
 Except, much like Pesci’s quickie appearances in A BRONX TALE, THE GOOD SHEPHERD and ONCE UPON A TIME IN AMERICA, they aren’t screen partners this time.